183rd Rifle Division: Battle for the Torzhok Road

 Overnight on October 19/20, Vatutin prepared his final orders to his Group.
 These orders, which may have never actually been issued, called for the 185th and 8th Tanks to finish off all German forces in the Mednoye area before the entire Group advanced across the Volga all the way to the western tip of the Moscow Sea.
 This was part of an impractical plan intended to fulfil Konev's earlier "large solution" of encircling all of XXXXI Corps, but it appears from the lack of an order number and time of issue that it was never implemented.
 Instead, Konev placed the 183rd and the 54th Cavalry into Front reserve and ordered them to move to a point between Torzhok and Staritsa to support 22nd Army and the right flank of 29th Army.
-During October 21 some remnants of 1st Panzer managed to escape the pocket, after destroying all their vehicles except the tanks, and the pocketed forces were within 3km of Kalinin, being supported by shuttle flights of Ju 87 dive bombers to keep the Soviet forces at bay.
+During October 21 some remnants of 1st Panzer managed to escape the pocket, after destroying all their vehicles except the tanks, and the pocketed forces were within 3 km of Kalinin, being supported by shuttle flights of Ju 87 dive bombers to keep the Soviet forces at bay.
 The next day the remaining survivors got back across the Volga, minus most of their vehicles.
 German sources state that from October 13 to 18 the 1st Panzer and 900th Lehr suffered a total of 457 casualties, while over the next two days 1st Panzer alone lost an additional 501 men; the 900th also took substantial losses during the latter period.
 The battle for the Torzhok road would mark the first permanent liberation of Soviet territory during the war.
 On October 27 the forces of Army Group North that were intending to meet up with XXXXI Corps to encircle Northwestern Front were compelled to withdraw across the Volkhov River.

 German 9th Army had taken the town of Rzhev on October 14 and since then had been slowly advancing north against 22nd Army.
 This put pressure on Konev's right flank and could have led to the loss of Torzhok from another direction.
 To begin with he moved the 183rd and the Separate Motorized Rifle Brigade to backstop 22nd Army which had been badly weakened in previous fighting, with some divisions down to 500 - 1,500 men.
 It appears that Konev was unsure if this was an adequate precaution and hedged his bets by retaining the 185th Division as a Front asset.
 By October 24 the 183rd had been incorporated into the 29th Army in order to form its right wing along with 54th Cavalry and the 243rd Rifle Division.
 These units took up positions along the north bank of the Tma River from Kunganovo to the town of Nesterovo on the Volga.